andresfabreu/training-mobile-fe-module-03/CXPMobileSDK/ms3e2b-adding-properties/README.md

 ### Exercise 2b

-_note: This exercise is 3 of 4 in a series of exercises that follow on from each other and should not be used independently_
+_note: This exercise is 3 of xxx in a series of exercises that follow on from each other and should not be used independently_

 #### Description

-In this exercise, you will setup your mobile app to connect to the mBaaS backend service.
+In this exercise, you will enhance your app by setting up custom preferences in CXP Explorer.

 #### Steps